Shangxpss/EnglishTutor/analyse/2020NewStandardOne.md

 B. How do we live with glowing plants?
 C. Could glowing plants replace lamps?
 D. How are glowing plants made pollution-free?

+Since our twins began learning to walk, my wife and I have kept telling them that our sliding glass door is just a window.
+The 41C is obvious.
+If we 42A it is a door, they’ll want to go outside 43B.
+It will drive us crazy.
+The kids apparently know the 44D.
+But our insisting it’s 45A a window has kept them from 46D millions of requests to open the door.

+I hate lying to the kids.
+One day they’ll 47C and discover that everything they’ve always known about windows is a 48B.I wonder if 49A should always tell the truth no matter the 50D .
+I have a very strong 51B that the lie we’re telling is doing 52C damage to our children.
+Windows and doors have 53B metaphorical(比喻) meanings.
+I’m telling them they can’t open what they absolutely know is a door.
+What if later in 54A they come to a metaphorical door, like an opportunity(机会) of some sort, and 55D opening the door and taking the opportunity, they just 56B it and wonder, ＂What if it isn’t a door?＂ That is, ＂What if it isn’t a 57A opportunity?＂

+Maybe it’s an unreasonable fear.
+But the 58C is that I shouldn’t lie to my kids.
+I should just 59D repeatedly having to say, ＂No. We can’t go outside now.＂ Then when they come to other doors in life, be they real or metaphorical, they won’t 60C to open them and walk through.

+41. A. relief B. target C. reason D. case
+42. A. admit B. believe C. mean D. realize
+43. A. gradually B. constantly C. temporarily D. casually
+44. A. result B. danger C. method D. truth
+45. A. merely B. slightly C. hardly D. partly
+46. A. reviewing B. approving C. receiving D. attempting
+47. A. win out B. give up C. wake up D. stand out
+48. A. dream B. lie C. fantasy D. fact
+49. A. parents B. twins C. colleagues D. teachers
+50. A. restrictions B. explanations C. differences D. consequences
+51. A. demand B. fear C. desire D. doubt
+52. A. physical B. biological C. spiritual D. behavioral
+53. A. traditional B. important C. double D. original
+54. A. life B. time C. reply D. history
+55. A. by comparison with B. in addition to C. regardless of D. instead of
+56. A. get hold of B. stare at C. knock on D. make use of
+57. A. real B. Typical C. similar D. limited
+58. A. safety rule B. comfort zone C. bottom line D. top secret
+59. A. delay B. regret C. enjoy D. accept
+60. A. hurry B. decide C. hesitate D. intend